 Experience more than 250 years of history on Boston’s Freedom Trail which is a 2.5 mile red line connecting 16 historically significant sites.

 The Freedom Trail is a unique collection of museums, churches, meeting houses, burying grounds, parks, a ship, and historic markers that tell the story of the American Revolution and beyond.

 This tour covers the many exciting sites & attractions of Boston, Cambridge & Charlestown in a short amount of time.
-See sites along the waterfront, through the North End, Charlestown, The West End, Beacon Hill, Back Bay, and Cambridge, including Harvard and MIT.
+See sites along the waterfront, through the North End, Charlestown, The West End, Beacon Hill, Back Bay, and Cambridge, if time permits also see portions of Harvard and MIT.

 Beacon Hill is one of the oldest and most picturesque neighborhoods in America.
 From the golden dome of the State House to the luxury homes of Louisburg Square, this tour takes you by picturesque streets, highlighting examples of early American Federal, Greek Revival, and Victorian architecture.

 Learn about Boston's first settler, Reverend William Blackstone, a reclusive clergyman.
 Hear about Robert Gould Shaw and his role in leading freed slaves in the Civil War.
 Walk portions of the Black History Trail and stroll along the famous cobbles of Acorn Street.

 In this exciting and historic excursion you will learn how it earned its name and how its progressive development during the 1800’s birthed some of America’s most renowned architectural wonders.
 You will view Boston’s memorable mansions and grand townhouses along Commonwealth Avenue.